Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/use_cases/computations/rational_data.md

 authors:
     - Joe Starr
 contact: joe@joe-starr.com
-abstract: A use case description for computations on rational tangle data.
+abstract: A use case description for defs on rational tangle data.
 ---

 # Use Case: Rational Data Computation